sanketkumaronline/Credit_Risk_Analysis/README.md

 * The Precision value for Low Risk is 1.00 for all the models
 * The Balanced Accuracy Score for Random Oversampling and SMOTE models are almost the same.
-* The Balanced Accuracy Score decreased for ClusterCentroids Undersampling, but improved slighty over the previous two for SMOTEENN Combination Sampling.
+* The Balanced Accuracy Score was lower for ClusterCentroids Undersampling.
+However, it was slighty higher for SMOTEENN Combination Sampling as compared to previous two oversampling models .
 * The Balanced Accuracy Scores for Balanced Random Forest and Easy Ensemble AdaBoost Classifier models are better than four resampling models.
 * SMOTE model has lowest, and Combination for highest Recall value for High Risk out of four resampling methods.
 * The ensemble methods have better Recall values than resampling methods for both High Risk and Low Risk.

 ### Recommeded Methods

-I would recommend **Easy Ensemble AdaBoost Classifier** for predictinig the credit risk in this case because it has a Balanced Accuracy Score of 0.9316600714093861.
+I would recommend **Easy Ensemble AdaBoost Classifier** for predictinig the credit risk in this case because it has a high Balanced Accuracy Score of 0.9316600714093861.
 Also, it has high Recall values.
 I.e., 0.92 for High Risk and 0.94 for Low Risk.